w3c-fedid/identity-handler/identity-handler-explainer.md

     "https://idp.example/fedcm/config.json"
   ],
   "identity-handler": {
-    "service-worker": "/fedcm/sw.js",
+    "service-worker": "/fedcm/sw.js"
-    "scope": "/fedcm/"
   }
 }
 ```

 - The presence of `identity-handler` is the IDP's **opt-in** signal.
-- `service-worker` is the script URL the UA registers; `scope` is the registration scope.
+- `service-worker` is the script URL the UA registers.

 UA/FedCM-managed registration via the well-known `identity-handler` member is the current direction.
 A handful of operational sub-questions — onboarding already-signed-in users, forced bad-rollout recovery, behavior after storage eviction, and well-known fetch reliability — remain to be finalized.